verazb/verazb.github.io/index.md

 Welcome!
 I am a Ph.D. candidate in Economics at the [University of Basel](https://wwz.unibas.ch/en/).

-Research interests: Health economics, labour economics, social insurance design and applied econometrics.
+My interests lie in health economics, labour economics, social insurance design and applied econometrics.

 I study how individuals respond to the economic incentives created by health insurance, unemployment insurance, and income taxation systems.
 I develop new causal identification designs derived from theoretical models, and implement them using large administrative datasets.

-My current topics include
+My current research topics include
 - the strategic timing of healthcare consumption in health insurance
 - the design of unemployment insurance with heterogeneous responses to coverage generosity
 - and the heterogeneity in labour supply responses of low-income workers.